googleapis/gapic-generator-ruby/README.md

     --ruby_gapic_opt=configuration=vision.yml --ruby_gapic_out=dest
 ```

-Note that generated clients depend on the `gapic-common` 0.2 gem, which is not
-yet released.
-To test a client, you may need to modify it to pull `gapic-common`
-from the github master branch.

 ### Create a custom generator
 If you want to customize the output, you may create a new generator using the
 `gapic-generator` binary installed by the main generator.
 A new generator takes